fritids/pronamic-ideal/readme.txt

 Donate link: http://pronamic.eu/donate/?for=wp-plugin-pronamic-ideal&source=wp-plugin-readme-txt
 Requires at least: 3.0
 Tested up to: 3.4.1
-Stable tag: 1.0
+Stable tag: 1.1

-The Pronamic iDEAL plugin allows you to easily offer the iDEAL payment method within your WordPress website.
+The Pronamic iDEAL plugin allows you to easily add the iDEAL payment method to your WordPress website.

 == Description ==